CoderNicky/Portfolio-Analysis/README.md

 - **Sharpe Ratio Analysis:** Evaluate the performance of the portfolio using the Sharpe ratio, comparing it against a benchmark, such as the S&P 500.

+### Acknowledgments

+PyPortfolioOpt: GitHub Repository

+### License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+### Author
+Nicky Taylor

+### References
+PyPortfolioOpt Documentation